sinsunsan/open-design-library/_starters/autocad/readme.md

 ### Autocad version

-* Save the drawing in autocad 2013 format
+* Save the drawing in autocad 2010 format for backward compatibility (do not use brand new only autocad features with no backward compatibility).

+### OL-drawing-block

+This block has 2 functions :
+- serve as a drawing block
+- normalize drawings by importating some definition (layers, text styles) and saved as a dws file be usable to convert layers...

 ### Layers name and content